List of Montreal Canadiens award winners: Hockey Hall of Fame

-In the Hockey Hall of Fame, the Canadiens boast the most enshrined Hall of Famers with 67.
+In the Hockey Hall of Fame, the Canadiens boast the most enshrined Hall of Famers with 70.
 All of their inductees are from Canada save for former defencemen Joe Hall (United Kingdom) and Chris Chelios (United States).
 Thirty-six of these players are from three separate notable dynasties: 12 from 1955–60, 11 from 1964–69 and 13 from 1975–79.
-Howie Morenz and Georges Vezina were the first Canadiens given the honour in 1945, while Guy Carbonneau was the most recent inductee in 2019.
+Howie Morenz and Georges Vezina were the first Canadiens given the honour in 1945, while Shea Weber was the most recent inductee in 2024.